topkecleon/telegram-bot-bash/README.txt

 All files your Bot have write access to are in danger to be overwritten/deleted if your bot is hacked.
 For the same reason every file your Bot can read is in danger to be disclosed.
-Restict your Bots access rights to the absolute minimum.
+Restrict your Bots access rights to the absolute minimum.

-**Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on Unix/Linux systems.
+**Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on unix/linux systems.
 See [Expert use](doc/4_expert.md) on how to run your Bot as an other user.

 ### Secure your Bot installation
-**Your Bot configuration must no be readable from other users.** Everyone who can read your Bots token can act as your Bot and has access to all chats your Bot is in!
+**Your Bot configuration must no be readable from other users.** Everyone who can read your Bots token is able to act as your Bot and has access to all chats the Bot is in!

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in ```token``` must be protected against other users.
-No one except you must have write access to the Bot files.
-The Bot must be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.
+No one except you should have write access to the Bot files.
+The Bot should be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.